 Choose High-Value Ingredients

 - Base your meals on dried beans and whole grains.
 These nutritional powerhouses store well and are light to ship, so you pay less for spoilage and transportation.
-(See how to save money on bulk and packaged beans.)
+(See how to save money on bulk and packaged beans and how I reworked a recipe to cut expensive eggs and oil but not flavor).

 - Add plenty of sturdy fruits and vegetables.
 Focus on kale, carrots, and apples instead of asparagus and raspberries.
 (See how to buy carrots for the best cost, flavor, and health.)